 Empowering teen mothers and their children to build a strong & healthy future.

-The goal of the program is to empower young parents with the tools needed to stay enrolled in school and graduate, provide access to prenatal and community resources, reduce repeat pregnancies, and develop strong parenting skills to raise healthy and school-ready children.
+The Early Parenthood Program of Columbus County aims to empower young parents with the tools needed to stay enrolled in school and graduate, provide access to prenatal and community resources, reduce repeat pregnancies, and develop strong parenting skills to raise healthy and school-ready children.

 The Early Parenthood program uses the “Parents As Teachers” Curriculum, designed to promote optimal childhood development, learning and engagement.

-- Educational support to allow mothers to complete high school diploma or GED certification
+- Educational support to allow mothers to complete high school diploma or equivalency

 - Healthy parenting skills instruction & coaching